Our Mission.

 Our Staff

-Rachael Green serves CFIC full-time as a research and administrative assistant.
-She is a 2004 graduate of George Washington University.
-She and her husband have participated as volunteers in urban ministry in Washington, DC.
-Rachael provides administrative assistance to Dr. Sherman, oversees research on best practices for the FASTEN project, manages CFIC’s databases, and serves as office manager.
+Kelly Givens serves CFIC full-time as a research and administrative assistant.
+She is a 2009 graduate of James Madison University.
+Before joining CFIC, Kelly was a 2010 Fellow at McLean Presbyterian Church in McLean, Virginia, where she interned at Reformed Theological Seminary.
+Kelly provides research and administrative assistance to Dr. Sherman, oversees content management for the FASTEN project, manages CFIC’s databases, and serves as office manager.

 Contact Us